cirruslabs/cirrus-ci-docs/docs/guide/programming-tasks.md

 One caveat of Starlark Hooks execution is `CIRRUS_TOKEN` [environment variable](#env) that contains a token to access [Cirrus API](../api.md).
 Scope of `CIRRUS_TOKEN` is restricted to the build associated with that particular hook invocation and allows, for example, to automatically re-run tasks.
-Here is an example of a Cirrus Hook that automatically re-runs a failed task in case a particular transient issue found in logs:
+Here is an example of a Starlark Hook that automatically re-runs a failed task in case a particular transient issue found in logs:

 ```python